Being a Dubai Housewife: The Rights of Stay-At-Home Wives in the UAE | ExpatWoman.com

 Sponsored by

-With over 18 years of extensive experience practising as a legal consultant, Dr. Hassan Mohsen Elhais has a wealth of knowledge and experience within the legal sector.
-Dr. Elhais is committed to delivering the best possible legal solutions through his varied expertise which includes, amongst other things, arbitration, banking law, commercial law, company law, criminal law, family law, extraditions, inheritance law, the incorporation of companies, labour law, and maritime law.
-With significant experience in the UAE local market, Dr. Elhais specialises in drafting statements of claim, memos, replies, and legal opinions for both corporate and individual clients.
-Dr. Elhais obtained a diploma in private law, which covered training in shariah law, philosophy of laws, litigation law, commercial law and civil law.
-In 2015, Dr. Elhais obtained a Master's Degree in Law, followed by PhD in Law in 2019
+With over 19 years' extensive experience practicing as a legal consultant, Dr. Hassan Mohsen Elhais has an unparalleled wealth of knowledge and experience.
+Dr. Elhais is committed to delivering the best possible outcome for his clients through his expertise which includes, amongst other things, arbitration, banking law, commercial law, company law, criminal law, family law, extraditions, inheritance law, the incorporation of companies, labor law, and maritime law.
+You can avail his expertise for legal services in UAE.

-The H Office Tower 29th floor, Sheikh Zayed Road, PO Box 40073, Dubai
+The H Hotel Office Tower 29th floor, One Sheikh Zayed Road PO Box 40073, Dubai UAE

 ON EXPATWOMAN TODAY